How Should I Get Started Training From Home?

-Athletes in high school and above looking to use Driveline equipment and programs to train remotely are looking to start training remotely with us have 3 main places to start.
+Athletes in High School and above looking to use Driveline equipment and programs to train remotely have 3 main places to start:

 Hacking the Kinetic Chain

-The integrated programming is more likely to yield positive results than a throwing program alone, and the book gives the athlete the ability to adapt the programming as they progress.
+The integrated throwing, lifting, and mobility programming is more likely to yield positive results than a throwing program alone.
+The book also gives the athlete the ability to adapt the programming as they progress.
 After all, a 16 year old H.S. pitcher shouldn't need the same programming as a 21 year old College Pitcher or 24 year old Pro Pitcher.

-Best Program For: Athletes who feel like they are running out of time and need a structured program on all fronts.
+Best Program For: Athletes who feel like they are ready to buy in and need a structured program on all fronts.
 This is the next best thing to training in our gym.

 Available here.
-This is a basic 8-week program designed for someone who has never trained ballistically or had a structured throwing program to start training.
-It follows a simple structure 2 weeks of on-ramp and 6 weeks of development.
+This is a basic 8-week program designed for someone who has never trained seriously before or had a structured throwing program.
+It follows a simple structure of 2 weeks of on-ramp and 6 weeks of development.
 The program uses Driveline's PlyoCare balls, weighted baseballs, Jaeger bands and long toss.

 It is a basic program and is by no means a complete training regimen in and of itself.
 It can be used once, possibly twice before needing to progress to something more advanced as continuing the program over time without increasing or varying the stimulus will definitely lead to performance plateaus (for more on that concept, see here).

-Best Program For: Any physically developed athlete who is new to structured weighted ball throwing and wants a throwing program.
+Best Program For: Any physically mature (postpubescent) athlete who is new to structured weighted ball throwing and wants a throwing program.